mcmarius/InformationVisualization/References.md

-The purpose of this file is to keep track of all resources used so we do not forget to reference something by accident
+The purpose of this document is to keep track of all resources used so we do not forget to reference something by accident.

 ### Datasets
 - Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPAFOD20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4